JanJericevic/MiRco_robot/README.md

 Users of NVIDIA GPUs can download the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker), which allows them to build GPU accelerated containers or in some cases solves display issues if the above mentioned setup is not working.
 The "Graphics inside Docker Containers" paragraph of this [ ROS&Docker guide](https://roboticseabass.com/2021/04/21/docker-and-ros/) describes working with such images.

 ```
-# example of docker run command for NVIDIA GPU enabled container
+# example of a docker run command for NVIDIA GPU enabled container
 $ docker run -it --net=host --gpus all \
     --env="NVIDIA_DRIVER_CAPABILITIES=all" \
     --env="DISPLAY" \